Know: What is War!

 The practices of an open enemy; open war; opposition in war.

-The descriptions above regarding tyranny and treason apply her as well.
+The descriptions above regarding tyranny and treason apply here as well.
 Hostility.
-They take you and or your property against your will (kidnapping and or armed robbery, especially when they act outside the Constitutional authority.
+When they take you and or your property against your will, they are kidnapping and or armed robbery, especially when they act outside Constitutional authority.

 1. To crush by hardship or unreasonable severity.